MarkPieszak/Angular-PagingTable/README.md

 # Directive in action:

 In your View, make your `<table>` like usual!
 Simply add the `ev-table="{TableDataFromController"` attribute directive!
 Sorting is as easy as adding ev-sort on a your Header & providing the server-side column name.
-Just make sure for the actual table you repeat through `collection` that is what's passed up to your View to loop through.
+You can ng-repeat through `collection` for the remaining rows, that is what's passed up to your View to loop through.

     <table ev-table="vmDemo.tableData">
 		<thead>